SSWConsulting/SSW.Rules.Content/rules/do-you-use-these-useful-react-hooks/rule.md

 - **Reactive Dependencies**: Identify reactive items (e.g., props, state) that influence your effect.
 When these alter, the effect kicks in again
 - **State Updates**: Adjust state values referencing their former versions using `useEffect`
 - **Access to Recent Props & State**: `useEffect` ensures the most recent props and state are at your disposal
-- **Distinct Server/Client Content**: With effects operational solely on the client, orchestrate unique content for server and client views
+- **Distinct Server/Client Content**: With effects operational solely on the client, you can orchestrate unique content for server and client views

 ### ⚠️ Pitfalls